✨ Sign Up for our People People Newsletter

 Reactivity is no way to create a productive, long-lasting romantic relationship.
 Similarly, infrequent pulse checks shouldn’t be how we handle our employee relationships.

 Traditional methods for combating employee turnover are reactive.
 Companies send yearly pulse surveys to employees and take action when satisfaction drops.
 This passive approach fails to recognize the constantly-changing relationship dynamics between an employer and employee.

-Sending out surveys more frequently doesn't make you more proactive— it only makes you more annoying.
+Throughout an employee’s time in the workplace, there are critical junctures when workers reassess their priorities and job outlook and think about alternative options.
 Sometimes, events occur that change an employee’s sense of what they value in the workplace.
 Other moments act as natural points of reflection where they take a step back and re-evaluate where they are now and where they want to be.

-New labor turnover research advocates for a new, more proactive approach to employee relationships.
+Employee turnover research advocates for a new, more proactive approach to employee relationships.
 By taking advantage of the obvious, predictable, and recurring moments that occur throughout an employee’s tenure, managers and leaders can provide proactive support to employees during these sensitive times.

 We Build Narratives About Our Jobs

-I don’t think I’m being paid market value in my current role, but there are good growth opportunities, I like my teammates, and the hours allow me to pursue my other hobbies, so it makes sense for me to stay where I am.
+We may tell ourselves, “I don’t think I’m being paid market value in my current role, but there are good growth opportunities, I like my teammates, and the hours allow me to pursue my other hobbies, so it makes sense for me to stay where I am.”

-I don’t believe in my company’s mission, I’m being overworked, and my manager doesn’t value me.
-Even though the pay is great doesn’t make up for how miserable and exhausted I feel at the end of every week.
-I need to find something else.
+Or we could say, “I don’t believe in my company’s mission, I’m being overworked, and my manager doesn’t value me.
+Even though the pay is great, it doesn’t make up for how miserable and exhausted I feel at the end of every week.
+I need to find something else.”

 We always have a narrative we tell ourselves—and others—about why we stay at our jobs or why we are looking to move on.